Andrew H. Woods papers

 “Series VI: Oversized Papers” contains assorted clippings and notes that Woods collected about various topics (Soutter family letters, notes from books, reports on hospitals and zoning commissions) and a few letters from former friends and colleagues in China.
 Series VI, Oversized Papers, This box contains diplomas, medical licenses and certificates for A.H.
 Woods and Fanny Woods, photographs and sketches by Margaret Woods (Keith), a few loose photographs of Bryn Mawr, and Soutter family trees.
 Many of the photographs by Margaret Woods (Keith) are from the Exhibition in the First Annual University of Iowa Salon of Photographic Art.
 The others are of Bryn Mawr College, of “Natural Bridges” in Utah, and of Iowa City.

-Woods was an exemplary neurologist who contributed over forty papers to the field, and who practiced across the United States, as well as in Canton, China.
+Woods was a neurologist who contributed over forty papers to the field, and who practiced across the United States, as well as in Guangzhou, China.
 These papers evidence his long career in medicine and his interest in cross-cultural relations.
-The collection would be of value to those interested in Woods, 20th century neurology and psychiatry practices, and medicine in China during the early twentieth century.
-It should be noted that there are more Andrew Woods materials in the Katherine Woods papers.
+The collection would be of value to those interested in Woods, 20th century neurology and psychiatry practices, and Western medicine in China during the early twentieth century.
+Researchers interested in this material should note that there are further Andrew Woods materials in the Katherine Woods Papers.

 Limitations on Accessing the Collection

 The Andrew H. Woods Papers are the physical property of Bryn Mawr College Special Collections.
 Literary Rights, including copyright, belong to the authors' legal heirs and assigns.